Debugger (recommended): Visual Studio for Windows (Express, Desktop, Professional, Premium, or Ultimate)

 FUNCTIONS DIALOG BOX

 Macros are functions that you call directly.
-You can specify a function to run as a macro in the Macros dialog box.
+After you create a function, you can assign that function to run as a macro in the Macros dialog box.

 MACROS DIALOG BOX

-In the macros dialog box, specify a function in the Function drop-down list and click Add to create a macro.
+In the macros dialog box, specify an existing function in the Function drop-down list and click Add to create a macro.

 After the function is added, you can click the function name under Macros in the Formula tab.